NHSDigital/communications-manager-api/scripts/repoint-frontend/README.md

 2. Create a new branch to contain changes to the proxy
 3. Update proxy files with the necessary configuration changes
 4. Stage, commit, and push changes to the remote repository
-5. Await DomainName availability status, with a timeout to prevent indefinite waiting

 ## Usage